PixelNut/PixelNutLib/pattern-command-reference.md

 For example, using the 'Q3' command on an effect track indicates that calls to 'setColorProperty()' will set both the color hue and whiteness properties on that track.

-In addition, if the application enables the external property mode by calling 'setExternPropertyMode(true)' (it is false by default), these Q bits inhibit the predraw type of effects assigned to a track from modifying the corresponding property.
+In addition, if the application enables the external property mode by calling 'setPropertyMode(true)' (it is false by default), these Q bits inhibit the predraw type of effects assigned to a track from modifying the corresponding property.

 Using the 'Q3' example above, when this mode is enabled, any predraw effect that normally would periodically change the color hue wouldn't work, allowing the application to directly set the color instead.